rudderlabs/typewriter/README.md

 });
 ```

-> Note: Remember to replace all instances of `WRITE_KEY` and `DATA_PLANE_URL` in the snippet with your write key and data plane URL values respectively.
+> Note: Remember to replace all instances of `WRITE_KEY` and `DATA_PLANE_URL` with your write key and data plane URL values respectively.

 > Note: Run `npx rudder-typer` to regenerate your RudderTyper client.
 You need to do this each time you update your Tracking Plan.